On singular Hilbert schemes of points: Local structures and tautological sheaves: Euler characteristics of tautological sheaves

-\end{conjecture} For $u=0$ and $\dim X=2$, this conjecture follows from \cite[prop.
-2.4.5]{Sca09}.
+For $u=0$ and $\dim X=2$, this conjecture follows from \cite[Proposition~2.4.5]{Sca09}.
 We regard this conjecture as a sort of McKay correspondence:

 Although $X^{[n]}$ is not smooth in general, it is a modular substitute of the quotient scheme $X^{(n)}$.
-In the following of this subsection we show that conjecture \ref{conj-McKay-2} implies conjecture \ref{conj-eularchar-global}.
-The tool is the Riemann-Roch theorem for smooth Deligne-Mumford quotient stacks (\cite{EG05}).
-Let us recall some notations.
-We follow the presentation of \cite{Edi13}.
+In the remainder of this subsection, we show Theorem~\ref{thm-McKaycorrespondence-symmetricrpoduct}, from which one sees that Conjecture~\ref{conj-McKay-2} implies Conjecture~\ref{conj-eularchar-global}.